-This ritual of hand signs is kuji (aka.
-Kuji-kiri and Kuji-in).
-And the ninja used it to invoke supernatural powers when in danger.
+This ritual of ninja hand signs is called Kuji (aka.
+Kuji-Kiri and Kuji-in).
+The historical ninja used it to invoke supernatural powers when in danger… supposedly.

 These powers include:

 - Healing of injuries